 Oh, and here's what to do with the scraps that are leftover when you have cut out all the rounds: gather some pieces and gently squeeze to form a rough ball.
 Dip in melted butter and place in a greased pan.
 Let rise, bake, and brush with more butter when they come out of the oven.
 You may even like this version even better than the beautiful, perfectly formed half moons.
 They have crisp edges and are very buttery.
 The next day (and the next), heat the rolls in the microwave about 10 seconds per roll on high and they will be as pillowy as they were when they first came out of the oven.

-Bake rolls at 350°F for 20-25 minutes or until golden brown.
+- Bake rolls at 350 F for 20 to 25 minutes or until golden brown.
 Remove from pan immediately and brush with more melted butter.